 Douglas et al. (1990) described an approach to Cardiac Ischemia Analysis Using Hidden Markov Models.
 This technique classified by detecting and analyzing QRS complex and determining the R-R intervals to determine the ventricular Ischemias.
 The Hidden Markov approach associates the structural and applied math data of the ElectroCardioGram (ECG) signal in an exceedingly single constant model.
 The Hidden markov modeling addresses the matter of observing low amplitude P waves in typical ambulant ElectroCardioGram (ECG) recordings.
 Zigel et al. (2000) conferred the strategy of Synthesis coding in their paper.
 The synthesis ElectroCardioGram (ECG) compressor algorithmic program relies on analysis by synthesis cryptography, and consists of a beat codebook, long and short-run predictors, and an adaptive residual quantizer.
 Predetermined distortion level is used in feature extraction of ECG signal.
-Their algorithmic rule uses an outlined distortion approach is predetermined distortion level.
+Their algorithmic rule uses an outlined distortion measurement so as to expeditiously encrypt each heartbeat, with minimum bit rate, while maintaining a predetermined distortion level.
 Their proposed compression algorithms were found to have the best performances at any bit rate as stated in their paper.

-Researcher Li et al. (1995) use the Wavelet transforms method including Thakor et al. (1993), Frau et al. (2002), Pretorius and Nel (2002) and Mahmoodabadi et al. (2005) because the results indicated that the DWT-based techniques of feature extraction produces a greater performance.
+Researcher Li et al. (1995) use the Wavelet transforms method including Thakor et al. (1993), Frau et al. (2002), Pretorius and Nel (2002) and Mahmoodabadi et al. (2005) because the results indicated that the DWT-based techniques of feature extraction produce a greater performance.
 Li et al. (1995) has done the ECG analysis using wavelet transform.
 This method can distinguish the between the QRS wave and P, T wave.
 This technique also can distinguish noise, baseline drift and artifacts.
-Therefore it can illustrate the signal analysis very well and suitable to analyse time-varying waveforms.
+Therefore, it can illustrate the signal analysis very well and suitable to analyse time-varying waveforms.
 The DWT is also capable of demonstrating the signals in dissimilar resolutions by dilating and compressing its basis functions as explain by Clarek (1995).
 Park et al. (2008) applied two morphological feature extraction strategies that are higher-order statistics and Hermite basis functions.
 Their analysis results showed that stratified classification methodology provides higher performance than the standard multiclass classification methodology.
 They used the support vector machines to match the feature extraction strategies and classification strategies to judge the generalization performance.
-However the used of higher order models require a lot of computation value and caused over fitting problem in generalization performance.
-In term of accuracy, they found that their stratified classification methodology with despite the loss in accuracy and sensitivities bound categories.
+However, the used of higher order models require a lot of computation value and caused over fitting problem in generalization performance.
+In term of accuracy, they found that their stratified classification methodology showed much better classification performance than the standard multiclass classification methodology with despite the loss in accuracy and sensitivities bound categories.
 It united that their classification methodology will distinguish the multiclass heartbeats with the unbalanced information distribution.